sara-nl/clouddocs/UvA-20170201/index.markdown

 ## <a name="general"></a>General Information

-SURFsara has been operating the HPC Cloud as an `IaaS` (Infrastructure as a Service) for several years.
+SURFsara has been operating the HPC Cloud as an Infrastructure as a Service (`IaaS`) for several years.
 The HPC Cloud service offers its users access to fast computing nodes and high-performant big storage volumes through a powerful graphical user interface.
 The underlying infrastructure cloud cluster [Oort](https://en.wikipedia.org/wiki/Oort_cloud) is managed by [OpenNebula](http://opennebula.org/) cloud computing platform.

 [This workshop](http://hpc.uva.nl/Workshops/article/110/8-HPC-Cloud) aims to introduce the participants to the HPC Cloud, by providing a set of lectures and hands-on examples to be run on the _Oort_ infrastructure.
 The session is part of the [UvA HPC Course](http://hpc.uva.nl/Workshops/) which covers various topics related to HPC and Big Data.